shikiinai/worlds/content/Templates/Landing page.md

 ---
 created: 2025-07-11
-updated: 2025-07-11
+updated: 2025-07-13
 ---

 > [!INFO] Status: Ongoing
-> [callout reference](https://forum.obsidian.md/t/all-callout-styles-for-reference/36102), change to FAIL or DONE if on hiatus or complete, NOTE for perpetual
+> [callout reference](https://forum.obsidian.md/t/all-callout-styles-for-reference/36102), change to FAIL or DONE if on hiatus or complete, TLDR for perpetual

 > quick summary